tilovashahrin/tilovashahrin/README.md

 - 🎓 I am a Computer Science graduate and obtained the Data Science Diploma from BrainStation in April 2024.
 - 📜 I have an AWS Cloud Practitioner Certificate since December 2023.
 - 💻 I've worked as a Software Engineer and designed and developed full-stack features in React/TypeScript, created an automated database migration in SQL, optimized query performance and escalations in GCP and Kibana for a client base of 4000+.
-- 📚 I have contributed to the development and enhancement of **Pandas**, a powerful Python data analysis toolkit, by optimizing performance and fixing bugs, resulting in improved functionality and user experience for the global data science community.
+- 📚 I have been contributing to the development and enhancement of **Pandas**, a powerful Python data analysis toolkit.
+I do so by optimizing performance and fixing bugs, and working with the pandas community to provide insights.
 - 😃 I am also Actively looking for a job in Toronto 🇨🇦.
 Open to relocation.

 ### Current Projects: